rogiller/k8sdemo-backend/README.md

 ping www.google.com
 ```

-If there was a problem with pinging, exit the shell, run `iptables -P FORWARD ACCEPT`, shell in again and ping.
+If there was a problem with pinging, exit the shell (ctrl+d), run `iptables -P FORWARD ACCEPT`, shell in again and ping.

 If we were able to ping both 8.8.8.8 (Google's primary DNS server) and www.google.com, then we can proceed.
-Run
+Exit out of the shell (ctrl+d) and run:
 `curl "http://localhost:31120/k8sdemo/integration/weather?city=Chicago&state=Illinois&country=US"`  If you get back
 weather information, then k8sdemo-integration was a success!
 31120 is the node port we're exposing from k8s to the
 host defined in the service YAML file (Port range must be 30000-32767).